redhat-openshift-ecosystem/opct/docs/dev.md

 ## Release <a name="release"></a>

 Releasing a new version of the provider certification tool is done automatically through [this GitHub Action](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/blob/main/.github/workflows/release.yaml) which is run on new tags.
-Tags should be named in format: v0.1.0.
+Tags should the SemVer format.
+Example: v0.1.0, v0.1.0-alpha1 (...)

 Tags should only be created from the `main` branch which only accepts pull-requests that pass through [this CI GitHub Action](https://github.com/redhat-openshift-ecosystem/provider-certification-tool/blob/main/.github/workflows/go.yaml).

+The container image for CLI is automatically published to the container registry [`quay.io/ocp-cert/opct`](https://quay.io/repository/ocp-cert/opct?tab=tags) by Github Action job `Build Container and Release to Quay` every new release.

-Note that any version in v0.* will be considered part of the preview release of the certification tool.
+Note that any version in v0.* will be considered part of the **preview release** of the tool.

 ## Development Notes <a name="dev-notes"></a>